gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 usefulness.
 Thus, mandating relevant versions and algorithms for the usage this document defines.

-Clarfications: Some implementation experiences has been gained that motivates additional clarifications on the specification.
+Clarifications: Some implementation experiences has been gained that motivates additional clarifications on the specification.

 ## Terminology